|

 - DARDEN:

-English surname transferred to forename use, meaning
+English surname transferred to forename use, probably of

 "from Ardern."

-- DAREIOS:
+- DAREIOS

-Greek form of Persian Darayavahush,
+(Δαρείος): Greek form of Persian

 - DARELL:

-Variant of English Darrell, meaning
+Variant spelling of English Darrell, meaning

 "from Airelle."